Mazar-i-Sharif: Economy

 Mazar-i-Sharif serves as the major trading center in northern Afghanistan.
 The local economy is dominated by trade, agriculture and Karakul sheep farming.
-Small-scale oil and gas exploitation have also boosted the city's prospects.
-It is also the location of consulates of India and Pakistan for trading and political links.
+Small-scale oil and gas exploration have also boosted the city's prospects.
+It is also the location of consulates of India, Iran, Pakistan, Russia, Tajikistan, Turkey, Turkmenistan and Uzbekistan for trading and political linking purposes.

 Main sights

 The modern city of Mazar-i Sharif is centred around the Shrine of Ali.
 Much restored, it is one of Afghanistan's most glorious monuments.
 Outside Mazar-i Sharif lies the ancient city of Balkh.
 The city is a centre for the traditional buzkashi sport, and the Blue Mosque is the focus of northern Afghanistan's Nowruz celebration.
 Although most Muslims believe that the real grave of Ali is found within Imam Ali Mosque in Najaf, Iraq, others still come to Mazar-i-Sharif to pay respect.